 The Boseong Tea Plantation Light Festival is one of the top things to do in Korea in winter!

-Boseong Green Tea Fields: How to get there
+Boseong Green Tea Fields: How to Get There

 From Seoul, you can take a direct bus from Central City Terminal to Boseong Terminal.
 It takes about 5.5 hours and departs at 3:10 pm every day with an additional 8:40 am departure on weekends.
 There is no direct fast train, but you can take a KTX from Seoul Station to Gwangju Station to transfer to a slow train or Suncheon Station to transfer to a bus.
 If your transfers are efficient, it takes about 4 hours.